 Editor's note: We're republishing our guide to on how to find cheap flights from Minneapolis-St. Paul (MSP), first published in January 2021, with updates.
 Stay tuned for more guides on how to find cheap flights from other cities!

 Finding a great flight deal is more art than science: There's not one single trick or “hack,” and that's true when it comes to finding cheap flights from Minneapolis-St. Paul (MSP), too.
 But take it from us: You can become an artist of finding cheap flights from MSP.

 As a Minnesota-based company, we consider ourselves experts in finding the absolute best flight deals from Minneapolis.
 We spend all day, every day hunting for deals on airfare from our hometown (and 170 more).
-Now, we’ve compiled all the best tools, strategies, tips, and tricks as Minneapolis-based travelers look to travel again in 2022 and beyond.
+Now, we've compiled all the best tools, strategies, tips, and tricks as Minneapolis-based travelers look to travel again in 2022 and beyond.
 And with airfare on the rise as that travel demand explodes, these tips are more important than ever.

 Whenever you're ready to start traveling more for less, use this as your guidebook to find cheap flights from MSP.